 Funding for Energy Efficiency Projects

 When it comes to creating top-notch energy efficiency programs, it sometimes costs money to save money.
-But cities can obtain grants and low-interest loans.
+But Cities may be able to obtain grants and low-interest loans.

 Gexa Energy identifies energy-saving conservation opportunities for municipal buildings.
 Gexa Energy Solutions LLC is an Energy Services Company (ESCO) committed to serving businesses, federal, state and local governments.